 I’m quite sure their Mum doesn’t want to see any photos of us all, and likewise, I most certainly don’t want her mug flashing up on my timeline.

 And I’ve been honest with our kids about this, in a very diplomatic way of course!

 We’ve got a shared WhatsApp group instead, which has the kids grandparents and family from our side included, and this is more than enough for us to keep up with!

-I’m sure there are some brilliant Step Families out there that all get along famously, are jolly good friends and regularly go to the pub quiz together, and believe me when I say this – you’re a real example to us all!!
-We salute you, and are a bit jealous of your achievements.
+I know there are some brilliant Step Families out there that all get along famously, are jolly good friends and regularly go to the pub quiz together, and believe me when I say this – you’re a real example to us all!!
+We salute you, and we are a bit jealous of your achievements.

 Well done, that is truly amazing work – but unfortunately, this doesn’t apply to the majority of us…

-For most StepMums that friendship will forever elude us, despite our very best and genuine efforts!
+For most StepMums that friendship with his Ex and extended family will forever elude us, despite our very best and genuine efforts!

-So at least by embracing it and educating our Kids on the benefits, and also the potential risks involved – we can make sure we’re all (parents included!) using it only for the power of good!
+So at least by embracing it, educating our Kids on the benefits, and also the potential risks involved – we can make sure we’re all (parents included!) using it only for the power of good!